newsuk/times-components/.github/CONTRIBUTING.md

 `npm run storybook:build` will output the built web storybook into the default `storybook-static` folder that is synced to the `gh_pages` branch to demo the components in the web

- `npm run prettier:diff` is used by the test script to enforce the code style at the CI level but can be run across all packages as a check too

  When the CI passes `packages:publish` will be run that uses [conventional commits](https://conventionalcommits.org/) to bump to the correct semver version, create a CHANGELOG and push to the `@times-components` org on npm